 Nail Psoriasis

-There are many treatments for psoriasis and which treatment you need depends upon many factors.
 The location of your rashes as well as the total Body Surface Area (BSA) are two things to consider.
 Your medical history and skin type are also important; some treatments can increase your risk for skin cancer or other types of cancer.
 Your quality of daily life is also important to consider.
 If you only have minimal skin involvement, but it is on highly visible areas of your body and causing you significant stress to the point that it is keeping you from doing activities you love due to being self-conscious, then you may qualify for more aggressive treatments than simple BSA would dictate.

-Topical steroids are first-line treatment for psoriasis and they come in many strengths and formulations- people with psoriasis tend to prefer the ointments over the creams for most body parts, but lotions, foams and liquids are also available.
 Depending on which areas of the body you are applying the medications, you may need a few different strengths or types of steroid to treat your psoriasis.
 It is important to note that you cannot use a topical steroid multiple times a day for many weeks at a time- this could lead to something called atrophy, or thinning of the skin.
 You will be given proper instructions on how to use these topicals at your appointment.
 There are also non-steroid anti-inflammatory creams to use for sensitive areas like the face or groin and they can help maintain the clearance achieved from the topical steroids.
 Topical Vitamin D3 can also help to maintain clearance.

-Phototherapy, also considered a first-line treatment, can be helpful for treating psoriasis too.
 There are lasers that target specific smaller body areas or light boxes that treat the whole body at once.
 They both involve ultraviolet radiation though, and will increase your risk for developing skin cancer, so phototherapy is not recommended for everyone, such as people with very fair skin types or those who already have a history of skin cancer.
 Phototherapy also does not help to treat arthritis.

-Oral medications can be used to treat both psoriasis and psoriatic arthritis.
-Methotrexate was one of the first drugs to be used and is still commonly used by rheumatologists to treat psoriasis.
 Sometimes dermatologists use it too, but there are much more effective drugs with fewer side effects now available.
 Sometimes people try to use oral steroids, like prednisone to treat psoriasis, but this is often not helpful because most people will experience a flare of their psoriasis when they stop the steroids.
 Prednisone also causes increased blood sugar levels and is not recommended for diabetics because of this.
 A very useful oral drug called Otezla has been on the market for several years now and does not have the same risk of liver damage that methotrexate has.
 It does have other potential side effects though, so it is important to discuss this medication with your dermatologist to see if you are a candidate.

-Biologic injections are another systemic way to treat psoriasis and psoriatic arthritis.
 They are approved for use in moderate to severe psoriasis.
 If your body surface area is between 5-10 percent, then that is considered a moderate amount of psoriasis.
 10 percent or higher is considered severe psoriasis.
 In the last ten years, the amount of available biologic drug treatment options for psoriasis has jumped from only two to eleven with more coming in the next year or two.
 Biologics target specific proteins in your body that are associated with causing psoriasis.
 These medications are used long term to keep your psoriasis and arthritis under control.
 Some people will still need to use topicals or phototherapy in addition to their biologics from time to time to treat the occasional flare-ups.
 If you believe you have moderate to severe psoriasis, then you should consult with your dermatology provider to determine if you are a candidate for these medications.